Frequently Asked Questions

 Q. Can I pay by Paypal?
 Cheque, Direct Bank payment or Phone?

 - Or email us to arrange a time for phoning with card details.
+We need to be in the office to take card details.

 Paypal instalments (recurring payments):